-Wild salmon is also an excellent source of omega 3 essential fatty acids, which are needed to reduce inflammation and build healthy skin cells.
-Healthy fats such as omega 3’s are also needed to keep your skin moisturized from the inside out, which naturally promotes a more youthful appearance.
+Wild salmon is also a source of omega 3 essential fatty acids, which support inflammation reduction and skin health.
+Omega 3’s also moisturize your skin from the inside out, which naturally promotes a more youthful appearance.

 Chlorella Growth Factor, also known as CGF, is a nutrient that’s entirely unique to chlorella.
-CGF contains the nucleic acids RNA and DNA, which give our cells “instructions” on which functions to perform— including cellular repair and regeneration, which may help boost collagen synthesis.
+CGF contains the nucleic acids RNA and DNA, which give our cells “instructions” on which functions to perform— including cellular repair and regeneration, which may promote collagen synthesis.

-We know green vegetables are some of the most nutrient-dense foods on the planet for disease prevention, but they may also be a powerful way to prevent collagen breakdown.
+We know green vegetables are some of the most nutrient-dense foods on the planet, but they may also be a powerful way to prevent collagen breakdown.

 All green plant foods (such as bok choy, green algae, arugula, kale, lettuce, green beans, and broccoli) contain chlorophyll, which is the pigment that gives plants their vibrant green color.
-Studies have shown that consuming chlorophyll increases the precursor to collagen (procollagen) in the skin (6).
+Studies have shown that consuming chlorophyll may increase the precursor to collagen (procollagen) in the skin (6).

 Vitamin C helps “link” the amino acids together that are needed to form collagen, such as proline, which makes it an essential nutrient in the pre-collagen production phase (8).

 As an antioxidant, vitamin C also protects against toxins found in our air, food and water supply that contribute to breaking down collagen and damaging the skin’s inner layer.
-Vitamin C may also help with skin cell repair and regeneration, which is why it’s commonly recommended for wrinkle prevention and added to skincare productions.
+Vitamin C may also help with skin cell repair and regeneration, which is why it’s commonly added to skincare productions.

-Citrus fruits are amongst the richest sources of vitamin C, so be sure to load up your smoothies, salad dressings and homemade vitamin water recipes with lemon, lime, orange, and grapefruit.
+Citrus fruits are sources of vitamin C, so be sure to load up your smoothies, salad dressings and homemade vitamin water recipes with lemon, lime, orange, and grapefruit.

 Berries contain a nutrient called ellagic acid, which has been shown to prevent collagen breakdown from UV damage (11).
-In addition to being protective against the signs of aging, berries may also help produce collagen.
-Like citrus fruits, berries are rich in vitamin C, which as you now know, helps link specific amino acids together for collagen formation.
+Like citrus fruits, berries contain vitamin C, which as you now know, helps link specific amino acids together for collagen formation.

-Tomatoes are rich in the antioxidant lycopene, which has been shown to protect the skin from sun damage and prevent collagen breakdown (12).
-Some sources say lycopene also helps with collagen synthesis, although few reputable studies have confirmed this.
-Either way, tomatoes contain a variety of antioxidants (including vitamin C), which protect the skin at a cellular level, so it never hurts to include them in your diet.
+Tomatoes contain the antioxidant lycopene, which has been shown to protect the skin from sun damage and prevent collagen breakdown (12).
+Tomatoes contain a variety of antioxidants (including vitamin C), which protect the skin at a cellular level, so it never hurts to include them in your diet.

 Pumpkin seeds are one of the richest plant sources of zinc, which as mentioned above, acts as a cofactor for collagen synthesis.
-Studies have also shown taking zinc supplements may help slow down the rate of collagen breakdown, suggesting zinc rich foods may do the same (13).
-Zinc also helps speed up wound healing, and maintain healthy cell membranes, which makes zinc a must-have nutrient for skin health (14).
+Studies have also shown taking zinc supplements may help slow down the rate of collagen breakdown.
+Zinc also supports skin health (14).

 Other plant based sources of zinc include kidney beans, spinach, garbanzo beans, walnuts, cashews, and almonds.